Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

-This conceptualization is particularly helpful because it highlights the importance of the error in recovering of the original entity, which suggests that complexity would be related not only to developing a proper mapping $f$ and its inverse, but also depend on the recovery error.
-In other words, larger reconstruction errors can be understood as indicatives of the difficulty/complexity of modeling the original entity, which is defined both by the intrinsic features of the entity, the distribution of similar entities in Domain A (the larger this number, the higher the chances of having a non-bijective mapping), as well as the completeness of the concepts and methods available in Domain B.
+The above conceptualization is particularly helpful because it highlights the importance of the error in recovering of the original entity, which suggests that complexity would be related not only to developing a proper mapping $f$ and its inverse, but also depend on the recovery error.
+In other words, larger reconstruction errors can be understood as indicatives not of the difficulty/complexity of modeling the original entity, but also of the difficulty of applying and operating the model.

-The cost implied by modeling errors can be generalized as the cost of the \emph{operation} of the developed solution, therefore also including other incurred expenses, such as maintenance, energy requirements, etc. When approached in this manner, the cost implied by modeling error becomes a particular case of the more general concept of operation cost.
+Indeed, the cost implied by modeling errors can be complemented by the cost of the \emph{operation} of the respectively developed solution, therefore also including other incurred expenses, such as maintenance, energy requirements, etc.

-We have so far considered the object in Domain A to be composed of a single part.
-However, most of such objects can be understood as sets of components interconnected by some relationships.
-By using resources such as semantic networks and Petri nets, it is even possible to represent actions, procedures and programs as (e.g.~\cite{Arruda2019,peterson1981}).
+We have so far considered the object in Domain A to be composed of a simple object as a circle.
+However, most of real-world objects can be understood as sets of components interconnected by some relationships.
+By using resources such as semantic networks and Petri nets, it is even possible to represent actions, procedures and programs as networks (e.g.~\cite{Arruda2019,peterson1981}).

-Figure~\ref{Figura3} illustrates another example of modeling an entity, but now both the original object and its description are represented as graphs/networks.
-An immediate advantage of this approach is that some of the reasons for $f$ being non-bijective become evident: the potential complexity of the entities are revealed by the intricacy of the respective graphs.
-In addition, entities having similar network representations (e.g. differing by some missing connections or nodes), can be mapped into the same description when $f$ fails to take into account such differences.
-In the case of Figure~\ref{Figura2}, this is reflected by the mapping of the three instances of the considered entity into the same representation.
+Figure~\ref{graphs} illustrates another example of modeling an entity, but now both the original object and its description are represented as \emph{graphs/networks} (as in item (c) above).
+An immediate advantage of this approach is that some of the reasons for $f$ being non-bijective become evident: the potential complexity of the entities are reflected in the intricacy of the respective graphs.
+In addition, entities having similar network representations (e.g.~differing by some missing connections or nodes), can be mapped into the same description when $f$ fails to take into account such differences.
+In the case of Figure~\ref{bluedisk}, this is reflected by the non-injective mapping of the three instances of the considered entity into the same representation.